 How do Banks Make Money on Negative Interest Rates?

 - A negative interest rate is when the lender pays the borrower money for borrowing money.
-This is a very unusual scenario and extremely unlikely to occur.
-Negative interest rate is a concept that occurs in case of an economic deflation (more here).
+A very unusual scenario and extremely unlikely to occur.
+However, a negative interest rate is a concept that occurs in case of an economic deflation (more here).

 But in the likely case that this happens, you might as well be able to finance a car while earning a little bit of money on it!
 Pretty cool, ain’t it!

 But how do banks make money on negative interest rates?

 Compared to everything we discussed before, the exact opposite is true in this case.

 - Banks charge you to keep money in savings account instead of paying you interest.